kble2797/hello-world/README.md

 # hello-world
-Just another repository
+print('Just another repository')
-This is a test file and does not have any function.
+print('This is a test file and does not have any function.')